coder-dojo-ham/coder-dojo-worksheets/python/menace_noughts_and_crosses/tictactoe.md

 ```

 After making these changes, run your game again.
 You should now see the "Now playing" text at the bottom of the window, telling you whose turn it is.

+Could this be a box with a counter in it instead?

 ## Extension - making player counters a different colour